semmel/StaticLand/doc/cancelable.md

 Such computation functions are the standard pattern in other libraries to create asynchronous tasks, e.g. creating [Fluture Futures](https://github.com/fluture-js/Fluture#creating-futures) or [Async in Crocks](https://crocks.dev/docs/crocks/Async.html#construction).
 Because those other libraries however provide their (lazy) replacement for native Promises, the *order* of arguments of *their* computation function *differs* from that of the Promise constructor in that the rejection continuation comes *before* the success continuation.

 By providing the Cancelable Computation in the Promise constructor `new Promise(cancelableComputation)` it becomes trivial to transform a Cancelable Computation into a Promise.
+Note that if the computation is cancelled such a "consumption" Promise will never settle.
+See the section titled [Cancellation Discontinues](#cancellation-discontinues).

 ### Cancellation